 I would recommend actually going into a store and browsing physical books if possible.
 The quality of paper, size of the drawings, and overall quality of the book printing are all things that aren’t well conveyed online.

-If that’s not an option, I recommend buying books that have an inside preview of the drawings, such as customer images or Amazon’s Look Inside previews, or at least a few reviews.
+If that’s not an option, I recommend buying books that have an inside preview of the drawings, such as customer images Look Inside previews, or at least a few reviews.
 As for topics, you are correct!
 There’s an adult coloring book available for just about everyone, men included!

 Something I always need to ask: do you personally prepare and if so, what got you started?